 Work placementsThis course offers intensive clinical placements similar to that of a working dramatherapist.
-You will have the opportunity to work with patients/clients and gain experiential learning as well as experience of other arts therapies.
+You will have the opportunity to work with a variety of patients/clients, both in groups and individually, and gain experiential learning as well as experience of other arts therapies.

 Associated careersDramatherapists are employed within a variety of contexts, such as the NHS, social services, the education sector and in community projects.
 There are also opportunities to work privately or on a freelance basis.

 Qualified dramatherapists are able to work with a broad range of clients, including adults and children with learning difficulties and mental health problems, and other special needs.
 Settings include prisons, hospices and other related outreach areas, and sometimes with patients in medical environments.

 Please be ready to improvise and work in drama workshops as directed on the day, and to discuss your motivation and expectations of becoming a dramatherapist.